tts-tcq-2024/paradigm-shift-in-c-Sharath-S-T/README.md

 - Parameter State Management: Developed a system to manage the state of each parameter, including error and warning messages.

 - Monitoring Coordination: Implemented a module that oversees the monitoring process, ensuring that parameters are validated and appropriate messages are displayed.

+##Adaptation / Feasiblity of previous code
+   - Created multiple `.h` and `.c` files to improve modularity. and Ensured each function has a single responsibility
+   - Added new warning features by creating separate functions for handling warning and error messages.
+   - Adapted the previous code ito keep code modular and ensure low CCN.
+   - also added new functions for adding new features .